vtexdocs/help-center-content/docs/known-issues/en/refactor-our-reset-password-flow-to-call-the-new-corresponding-mutation-in-the-graphql-app.md

 ---
-title: refactor our reset password flow to call the new corresponding mutation in the graphql app
+title: 'refactor our reset password flow to call the new corresponding mutation in the graphql app'
 id: 245W7bXAR6nnnLbqqmOCda
 status: PUBLISHED
 createdAt: 2022-05-12T16:02:40.629Z